-

 Individual Counseling

-School counseling is designed to assist students with minor emotional troubles which may be affecting their academics.
+School counseling is designed to assist students with minor emotional concerns which may affect their academics.
 In addition, the program is set up to help students realize and achieve personal/social, academic, and career-related goals.
-A proactive, preventative approach to counseling is stressed however, counseling is also provided during and after crises.
+A proactive, preventative approach to counseling is stressed; however, counseling is also provided during and after crises.
 Referral sources for longer term counseling are available upon request.

 Classroom Guidance Lessons